hughbien/notebook/sense_of_style.md

 * "in view of the fact that" vs "since"
 * "it is widely observed that ..." vs "..."

+Employ some elements of poetry.
+Establish rhythm in your prose.
+Consider using parallel structure - two almost identical sentence except one key difference, which highlights the difference even more so.

 # Arcs Of Coherence

 Ensure that the reader will grasp the topic, get the point, keep track of the players, and see